Buying Property in France

 Once you have a mortgage offer, you can use it as proof of your ability to buy property (you are ‘proceedable’ to use a UK estate agent term) which will help you when viewing properties.
 The mortgage offer must be open for at least 30 days, and it is worth knowing that married couples or those in civil partnerships are jointly responsible for a mortgage, whichever partner’s name is on the paperwork.

-Your estate agent will be likely to offer you a ‘furniture pack’ which will give you all the basic furnishings, fixtures and fittings for your new home if you are starting from scratch.
+Your estate agent will be likely to offer you a ‘furniture pack’ which will give you all the basic furnishings, fixtures and fittings for your new home if you are starting from scratch when buying property in France.
 Odds are you will want to spend some time shopping locally too, but if you want to move in quickly and are not bringing a house-full of possessions with you, then a furniture pack can be a good place to start.
 Check for value and make sure you don’t pay over the odds, as your property agent may well be paid a commission if you use their recommended supplier.

 Of course if you are moving some or all of your UK possessions to your French property, you will probably need some help from a specialist removals company who deal with overseas projects.
 These can be expensive, so shop around, and check some key facts: